 The theory of constraints is a philosophy of how firms should maximize productivity, allowing for faster and less wasteful delivery.
-It focuses on the firm’s bottleneck, which is the process that limits how many units the firm can produce within a given period of time.
+It focuses on the firm’s constraint (often called the CCR, meaning Capacity-Constrained Resources, or simply called the bottleneck).
+The constraint is the process that limits how many units the firm can produce within a given period of time.

 The theory of constraints, in doing this, helps eliminate time-based waste.
-Focusing effort on non-bottleneck processes can be an enormous and otherwise invisible waste.
+Focusing effort on non-constraint processes can be an enormous and otherwise-invisible waste.
 Time is the ultimate constraint for all companies.
 All companies have only 24 hours in a day.
-Focusing on bottlenecks, which limit how much can be done within the universal constraint of time, optimizes the firm’s production—according to proponents of that philosophy, at least.
+Focusing on constraints, which limit how much can be done within the universal constraint of time, optimizes the firm’s production—according to proponents of that philosophy, at least.